 A personal injury lawyer has an established background in similar lawsuits.
 They can walk you through all the steps you need to take to file a claim while ensuring you meet deadlines and other legal requirements.
 If there are tough decisions to be made, personal injury law firms can offer an objective perspective.
 They’ll also be comfortable with medical jargon, collecting evidence for the claim, and negotiating with insurance companies.

 Furthermore, it’s vital to have an advocate on your side who can walk you through a trial if needed.

 Are you looking to claim your injury case?
-Our injury attorneys, serving Dearborn, MI and Farmington Hills can help.
+Our Workplace Injury Lawyer in Dearborn, MI and Farmington Hills can help.
 We offer free no-obligation initial consultations.
-Call our law office at (866) 868-3779 to discuss the merits of your claim.
+Call our law office at (866) 642-4529 to discuss the merits of your claim.
 We also represent surviving next-of-kin and descendants in the case of wrongful death on the job.

 A young couple from Monroe, Michigan, was awarded a $15.8 million verdict as the result of their baby son, Jason, being inflicted with Cerebral Palsy as the result of an error during the final stages of a labor.

 While in the hospital a mother of three was not properly treated for a closed-head injury causing her untimely death.